Family Bathroom Tub and Shower Safety

 Wash your hands after using the toilet and after cleaning the bathroom.

 People spend a lot of time in the family bathroom, so keep it clean and safe.
-With a little thought, you can get rid of any dangers and create a pleasant atmosphere in your busy bathroom that meets your daily needs.
+Spend a few minutes right now reviewing your family bathroom.
+Use the checklist above to get rid of any dangers and create a pleasant atmosphere in your busy bathroom that meets your daily needs.

 Looking to move to a renovated home?
 Check out our newest Baltimore listings.